 In addition to the groundbreaking science expected from it after launch, Webb has required an improvement in the testing infrastructure and processes involved in validating large complex spacecraft for a life in space … Lessons learned from previous space telescope development were invested into Webb, and future space telescopes will be built upon the same collective knowledge.
 Thousands of scientists, engineers, and technicians contributed to build, test, and integrate Webb.
 In total, 258 companies, agencies, and universities participated: 142 from the United States, 104 from 12 European nations, and 12 from Canada.

 Bottom line: The James Webb Space Telescope is the world’s largest, most powerful, and most complex infrared telescope, built for astrophysical studies of the most distant universe.
-NASA is now targeting October 31, 2021, for its launch on an Ariane 5 rocket from the ELA-3 launch site at the European Spaceport located near Kourou, French Guiana.
+Two final testing milestones confirmed that the observatory’s electronics and science instruments are operating as intended, moving the telescope closer to being ready for launch in October.

 Lia Rovira is a Physics graduate and Editorial Assistant of EarthSky, contributing also as a field correspondent with a long-time passion for space exploration that began early in her college career.
 She started her blog SkyFeed in 2018, which earned a mention in Feedspot’s “Top 50 Space Blogs to Follow," has been published in Smore Magazine, and led her to launch a communications career in tandem with her planetary passion.
 She currently resides in Southern California with her fiancé and small pug pup.